 Its headstock can be repositioned to the tail end of the bed, an excellent feature for outboard turning.
-If you happen to have relatively large projects, you can get the 20-inch extension which you will have to get separately as the lathe is sold without any accessories.
-For medium scale, the extension is not needed as the lathe itself gives you 24 inches between centres, which is enough to fit most home furniture pieces.
+If you have relatively large projects, you can get the 20-inch extension which you will have to get separately as the lathe is sold without any accessories.
+The extension is not needed for medium scale as the lathe gives you 24 inches between centers, enough to fit most home furniture pieces.

-Like most of the lathes, you will find in large workshops.
 The Revo 1524 uses transistors for light-speed communication between its Pulse Width Modulation motor and the seamless and smooth operation controller.
-Most small lathes cannot achieve the lower RPMs.
-This is mainly because their motors are too small to provide enough torque at those speeds, the PWM motor delivers more than enough torque at RPMs as low as 50.
+Like most of the lathes, you will find them in large workshops.
+Most small lathes cannot achieve lower RPMs.
+This is mainly because their motors are too small to provide enough torque at those speeds.
+The PWM motor delivers more than enough torque at RPMs as low as 50.

-Its speeds are spread over 3 steps.
+Its speeds are spread over three steps.
+The speed steps are 50-650 RPMs, the first one, 325-2100 RPMs, and the second and 650-4200 RPM.
 Overall the lathe has a minimum of 50 rotations per minute and a maximum speed of 4200 rotations per minute.
-The speed steps are 50-650 RPMs, the first one, 325-2100 RPMs, the second and 650-4200 RPM.
-Its legs can be easily adjusted to the height best suited to you and are great when you find an uneven flour as you can level your lathe with ease.
-For a few extra dollars, you can get your lathe a set of wheels to sit on.
+Its legs can be easily adjusted to the height best suited to you and are great when you find an uneven floor, as you can easily level your lathe.
+You can get your lathe and a set of wheels to sit on for a few extra dollars.
 Wheels are better than legs as they allow you to move your equipment anywhere and everywhere.